بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 “[d]epart from me, ye cursed, into everlasting fire, prepared for the devil and his angels.”

-This verse is from Matthew 25:41, and was one of Chick’s favorite quotes from the Bible.
-But when the verse is read in context, it actually cannot apply to true followers of Islam and shows Chick’s deceitful nature.
+This verse is from Matthew 25:41 and was one of Chick’s favorite quotes from the Bible.
+But when the verse is read in context, it actually cannot be applied to true followers of Islam, and demonstrates Chick’s deception even when quoting his beloved Bible.
 In Matthew 25, Jesus (peace be upon him) was talking about the judgement of the righteous (the “sheep”) and the sinners (the “goats”).
 But this distinction was not based on which religion people followed, but rather if they fed and clothed the poor, showed hospitality to strangers, and cared for the sick.
 The “righteous” would be rewarded for being charitable, whereas the sinners would be punished for neglecting their charitable duties.
 It is for this reason that Jesus (peace be upon him) would say to the latter:

 “[d]epart from me, you who are cursed, into the eternal fire prepared for the devil and his angels.
 For I was hungry and you gave me nothing to eat, I was thirsty and you gave me nothing to drink, I was a stranger and you did not invite me in, I needed clothes and you did not clothe me, I was sick and in prison and you did not look after me.”